Centennial Colorado Real Estate Guide

 Commuting from Centennial

 Although there are a lot of companies located in Centennial with more re-locating to the area each year, many people commute for work to nearby business hubs like downtown Denver (about 16 miles away), the Denver Tech Center in Greenwood Village (about four miles away) and the Denver International Airport (about 30 miles away.)
+This makes a great selling point for homes, and a great opportunity to sell a home in Centennial.
 In a recent survey, about 80 percent of Centennial residents reported commuting alone by car and 10 percent reported that they carpool or use public transportation, most likely via the RTD light rail system with provides several stations in and around Centennial.

 The Centennial Lifestyle

-Centennial has an abundance of activities and entertainment opportunities from shopping and dining to golfing and pampering.
+One reason to buy a home in Centennial is that there are an abundance of activities and entertainment opportunities from shopping and dining to golfing and pampering.
 And, if it can’t be found down south, the city’s unique layout across Interstate 25 (one of the state’s main thoroughfares) makes trips into Denver and its surrounding suburbs a breeze.

 This laid-back ‘burb embraces its 300-plus days of blue skies and sunshine—a Colorado trademark—by offering outdoor access year-round.
 Residents can often be found lounging on sun-drenched patios sipping craft beers, strolling shops along outdoor promenades, exploring nearby trails and gathering in neighborhood parks for community-hosted concerts and events.
 When the weather isn’t cooperating, there are movie theaters, coffee shops, libraries and recreation centers to entertain.